Clay County, FL

 - Update July 16, 2025- Starting July 16, northbound Henley Road at County Road 220 will only have one lane open.
 Additionally, the northbound right through lane will be closed until further notice.
 Northbound drivers on Henley Road will have one lane at that intersection to travel through.
 Please drive slowly and carefully through this active construction zone.

-Phase 1- County Road 220 will be widened to four lanes from Hollars Place to west of Henley Road, ending at Chief Ridaught Trail.
+In Phase 1, County Road 220 will be widened to four lanes from Hollars Place to west of Henley Road, ending at Chief Ridaught Trail.
 This project includes intersection improvements at County Road 220 and Henley Road.
 Henley Road will not be closed during phase 1 work and traffic will continue to flow in both directions.
-Work began the week of December 16, 2024.
 Drivers can expect single-lane closures and traffic shifts during the work.
-Only local traffic will be able to access the road from the south end during the work.
+The project is expected to take 15 months to complete.

-Phase 2 - includes widening County Road 220 to four lanes from east of Chief Ridaught Trail to Knight Boxx Road and a new four-lane bridge over Little Black Creek, along with signal updates at Knight Boxx Road and Blanding Boulevard to ease traffic congestion.
-Work began on January 20, 2025.
+Phase 2 includes widening County Road 220 to four lanes from east of Chief Ridaught Trail to Knight Boxx Road and a new four-lane bridge over Little Black Creek, along with signal updates at Knight Boxx Road and Blanding Boulevard to ease traffic congestion.
+Work began on January 20 and will take about 16 months to complete.
 Local traffic only.
 Bridge closure in effect.

 CR 220 Phase 2 detour route description